Unforgivable sin

 Jeffrey Dahmer

 Because of God’s forgiveness, I believe that Jeffrey Dahmer could be in heaven today.
 That’s between him and God.
-I’ll even go farther to say if his conversion was sincere, Dahmer Si Racha should be in heaven.
+I’ll even go farther to say if his conversion was sincere, Dahmer should be in heaven.

 But that has no bearing whatsoever on whether or not he should have been able to escape punishment on earth.